HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Proposed Method

-The HRRP of different targets and the visualization of the corresponding adjacent matrix are shown in Fig. \ref{Fig_3}.
-It is evident that range cells in close proximity tend to have higher weights in the adjacency matrix $\textit{\textbf{E}}$ compared to those that are farther apart.
-Additionally, range cells with high amplitudes exhibit significantly higher edge weights with other cells, indicating their likelihood of being scattering centers for higher amplitudes.
-This underscores the physical relationships between range cells captured by our definition of $\textit{\textbf{E}}$ which could possibly achieve better feature representation and enhance the following recognition performance of the model.
+For a HRRP sequence that has the size of $N$, the size of its adjacent matrix would be $N^2$.
+Here, a trick is that the calculation of $\textit{\textbf{E}}$ can be easily accomplished through low-rank vector $\textit{\textbf{H}}$ and its transpose $\textit{\textbf{H}}^{T}$.
+By this way, as shown in Fig. \ref{Fig_3}, it is evident that range cells in close proximity tend to have higher weights in the adjacency matrix $\textit{\textbf{E}}$ compared to those that are farther apart.
+Additionally, range cells with high amplitudes exhibit significantly higher edge weights with other cells, indicating their likelihood of high scattering center intensity.
+This underscores the physical relationships between range cells captured by our definition of $\textit{\textbf{E}}$ which could possibly achieve better feature representation and enhance the model recognition performance with limited training samples.